 Rochester, NY dermatologist Lesley C. Loss, MD favors Revance’s RHA 3, as well as Restylane Defyne.
 “These are great for the nasolabial fold because they are more dynamic.
 They’re not as stiff as some of the first-generation fillers.”

 Another group of fillers known as collagen biostimulators—they boost your body’s own collagen production—provides longer-lasting results than hyaluronic acid fillers.
 “I like Radiesse, which is made of calcium hydroxyapatite gel and can be used to help erase more moderate smile lines, or even severe ones in some cases,” says Dr. Shamban.

 “I personally think there is nothing better for smile lines than a CO2 laser,” says Dr. Ward, who uses the Candela CO2RE laser.
 “CO2 laser treatments often take aggressive settings with multiple treatments, but they work amazingly well.
-They tighten the skin and also produce additional collagen in the skin to help diminish the lines and pigment in these areas.”
+They tighten the skin and also produce additional collagen to help reduce laugh lines and pigment in these areas.”

-Radio-frequency microneedling is another noninvasive option for improving the appearance of smile lines, which involves delivering energy into the skin to stimulate collagen and tighten skin.
-“Treatments like Vivace and Morpheus8 can help boost collagen and elastin in the area around the mouth for smoother, firmer skin,” Dr. Shamban says.
+Radio-frequency microneedling is another noninvasive option for improving the appearance of smile lines.
+It involves delivering energy into the skin to stimulate collagen and tighten skin.
+“Treatments like Vivace and Morpheus8 can boost collagen production and elastin in the area for smoother, firmer skin,” Dr. Shamban says.